Ruth Lara: Biography

 That year, Ruth left for Kinshasa with her husband to establish themselves there, where Lúcio worked at the party's headquarters.
 They later moved with the entirety of the MPLA to Brazzaville to reestablish the party headquarters.
 Their third child and last biological child, Bruno Lara, was born there.
 Ruth went on to work as a math professor at Liceu Mafua-Virgile de Brazavile.
 In 1960, the Laras adopted three children from Brazzaville: José da Silva Lara, Júnior Cadete Lara, and Jean-Michel Mabeko-Tali Lara.
 They would also later adopt three Angolan children: José Katuya Lara (who was given the nickname Vantagem Lara), Catarina Lara (Valia Lara), and Paulo Samba Lara.

 Ruth's importance grew in the MPLA beginning in 1964 and 1965, where she became one of the party's translators, as well as being an important educator when, with Guida Chipenda, they created the first literacy manual created by Angolans.

 At the end of 1974, the party became known for having Lúcio participate in diplomatic negotiations on Angola's independence, taking part in the historic first delegation of the MPLA that was officially received in Luanda.
 He served in these positions until Angola's independence in 1975.
 On Angola's independence day, with Henrique Onambwé, Joaquina, and Cici Cabral, Ruth helped to create the Angolan flag.

 After independence, Agostinho Neto assigned her to various activities linked to political education linked to the Angolan state, later designating her, in 1979, the chief of the Staff Training Department of the MPLA.
 She also played a role in the program to send Angolan students overseas.
-She ultimately saw, that same year, her husband lead the country and become interim president of Angola after Agostinho Neto's death.
+She ultimately saw, that same year, her husband led the country and become interim president of Angola after Agostinho Neto's death.

 As head of the Staff Training department, she started to come into conflict with the new president of Angola, José Eduardo dos Santos, in 1982 for authorizing the preparation and presentation of a mandatory satirical piece she directed at Santos, dubbed the "caso da Peça e do Quadro".
 She was later stripped of her party duties, but would later reenter the MPLA afterwards.

-She would later work as a translator and at an organization dedicated to the historic documentation of the process of Angolan descolonization.
+She would later work as a translator and at an organization dedicated to the historic documentation of the process of Angolan decolonization.
 She founded, with her husband Lúcio, the Associação Tchiweka de Documentação (ATD).
 She dedicated herself to these activities until her death.